Ana-Mirza/Image-Classifier/README.md

 # Image Classifier

-This repo contains the machine learning homework of image classification using two datasets with several models.
+This repo contains the machine learning homework of image classification using two datasets and several models from python *sklearn* library.
-It includes the jupyter notebook with the source code of the implementation and a pdf file report of the results obtained.
+It includes the jupyter notebook with the source code of the implementation and a pdf file report containing:

 - data extraction, transformation and attribute extraction
 - model training and evaluation